melles1991/usecuewebsite/_posts/2019-08-01-websites-that-load-instantly.md

 [Video of Chrome loading instantly and beating the potato gun.](https://youtu.be/nCgQDjiotG0)

-Their campaign revolved around the introduction of v8, a much faster Javascript engine.
+Their campaign revolved around the introduction of v8, a new Javascript engine.
 This turned out to be a game changer and made Chrome significantly faster than any other browser at the time.
 The campaign was a big hit and Chrome (eventually) became the most used browser world wide, mostly due to this competitive advantage.

 In their campaign video they used the website [allrecipes.com](https://www.allrecipes.com).
 I was curious to see how fast it loads today.
 We could ask [Lighthouse](https://web.dev), but Lighthouse simulates a slow 3G connection, so I asked [Pingdom](https://www.pingdom.com).
 Pingdom reported that the current website of allrecipes.com loads in [4.85 seconds](/uploads/Screenshot_20190801-100756.png).
 That is far from instantly.
 Their website has either become MUCH slower in the past 11 years or we were looking at a preloaded website or both.